gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 A copy of this sample data source can be found [here](sampleApacheBlackBox.log "Apache BlackBox sample log").
 Save a copy of this data to your local environment for use later in this HowTo.

-## **Create the Feed and it’s Pipeline**
+## **Create the Feed and its Pipeline**

-To reflect the source of these Accounting Logs, we will name our feed and it’s pipeline Apache-SSLBlackBox-V2.0-EVENTS and it will be stored in the system group
+To reflect the source of these Accounting Logs, we will name our feed and its pipeline Apache-SSLBlackBox-V2.0-EVENTS and it will be stored in the system group
 Apache  HTTPD under the main system group - Feeds  and Translations.

 ### **Create System Group**